Joanne World Tour: North America

 Jon Caramanica from The New York Times felt that the first part of the show was "disjointed, shifting styles and attitudes seemingly at random", but Gaga later "struck a rhythm".
 He further complimented the piano sessions, writing that "Gaga was at home" with the instrument.
 Selena Fragassi from the Chicago Sun-Times complimented the set design, the costumes, and Gaga's "nearly pitch-perfect" vocals, saying that the show is "just another testament to Gaga's star power".
-However, she was critical of Gaga's dancing abilities, saying that "the singer, though, was a shadow of her former dancing self, relying on years-old choreography and struggling to keep her balance on 'Bad Romance'."
+However, she was critical of Gaga's dancing abilities, saying that she was "a shadow of her former dancing self, relying on years-old choreography and struggling to keep her balance on 'Bad Romance'."
 Similarly, Mikael Wood from the Los Angeles Times believed that the ballads were the concert's highlight, adding that "she's begun to tire of carefully synchronizing all those moving parts.
 In busy old hits like 'LoveGame' and 'Telephone', Lady Gaga put across little visible excitement".
-Richard Burnett wrote a positive review for the Montreal Gazette, saying that "what Gaga lacked in overall musical momentum was more than made up for by her eye-popping multiplatform main stage" with its special effects.
-Writing for The Detroit News, Adam Graham called Gaga "dynamite throughout the night" and praised her connection with the audience, while criticizing the overlong costume changes "as her band was forced to fill in the gaps with extended vamping".
+Richard Burnett of the Montreal Gazette gave the show a positive review, writing that although the concert sometimes lacked overall musical momentum, this was more than compensated for by the eye-catching multiplatform main stage and its elaborate special effects.
+Adam Graham of The Detroit News called Gaga "dynamite throughout the night" and praised her strong connection with the audience, though he criticized the lengthy costume changes, writing that her band had to fill the gaps with extended vamping.